THE GARRETT PARK SWIMMING POOL ASSOCIATION, INC.

 - The use of the pool by non-members and children of non-members shall be subject to such rules as the Board of Directors, acting in the best interests both of the members and of the community, may from time to time adopt.

-ARTICLE III – Initiation Fee.
-Dues, and Assessments
+ARTICLE III – Initiation Fees, Dues, and Assessments

-- The dues for each fiscal year shall be determined by the Board of Directors and shall be announced at the Spring Meeting or in a notice sent by mail to the membership as soon after the Spring Meeting as possible.
+The dues for each fiscal year shall be determined by the Board of Directors and shall be announced no later than at the Spring Meeting or in a notice sent by electronic mail and posted on the website and to local digital platforms accessible to the membership as soon after the Spring Meeting as possible.

 (b) A special assessment for any other purpose shall only be levied by a majority vote of the members present at the Annual Meeting or at a special meeting called for that purpose.

-- A member whose annual dues have not been paid by May 25 of the current fiscal year or who is more than ninety (90) days arrears in paying a deficit or special assessment, or a new member approved at the Spring Meeting who has not paid his/her dues by Memorial Day, shall be denied all membership privileges including the use of the pool.
-If these monies are not paid by July 1, the member will be dropped from the roll and shall forfeit his initiation fee.
+A member whose annual dues have not been paid, or inactive status has not been requested, by May 25 of the current fiscal year, shall be denied all membership privileges including the use of the pool.
+If these monies are not paid by June 15 of the current fiscal year, the member will be dropped from the roll and shall forfeit their initiation fee.

-The regular Annual Meeting of members of the Association shall be held each year in the Fall, in the evening, on a date to be selected by the Board of Directors but not later than the fourth Wednesday in October.
+(a) Annual Meeting The regular Annual Meeting of members of the Association shall be held each year in the Fall, in the evening, on a date to be selected by the Board of Directors but not later than the second Wednesday in November.

 - Special Meetings

-Written notice of each meeting shall be mailed or delivered to each member of the association entitled to vote at such a meeting at least seven (7) days before the date of the meeting.
-The notice shall be mailed or delivered to the address of each member as it appears on the books of the Association except that one notice shall suffice for all members in one family residing at the same address.
+Written notice of each meeting shall be electronically mailed and posted on the Association website and relevant digital “listservs” at least seven (7) days before the date of the meeting.
+The notice shall be delivered to the electronic mail address of each member as it appears on the books of the Association except that one notice shall suffice for all members residing at the same address.
 Failure to give notice of a regular Annual Meeting, or any irregularity in such notice, shall not affect the validity of any vote at such Annual Meeting.

 - Place of Meeting

-All meetings of the Association shall be held here or in the immediate vicinity of Garrett Park, Maryland.
-The exact place to be designated by the Board of Directors and included in the notice of the meeting.
-In the absence of specific contrary information it shall, however, be understood that the meeting will be held in the Garrett Park Community Center.
+All meetings of the Association shall be held on the pool premises or in the immediate vicinity of Garrett Park, Maryland, and may be held virtually from time to time.
+The exact place to be designated by the Board of Directors shall be included in the notice of the meeting.

 The voting on any motion, resolution, or other question requiring more than a simple majority for its adoption shall be by ballot.
 All other matters shall be decided by a voice vote or by a show of hands of the members present unless a member requests, either before the question is called or immediately after the result of the vote has been announced, that the voting be by ballot in which case a ballot vote shall be taken.